python/devguide/documenting.rst

    cd Doc
    make html

+or alternatively ``make -C Doc html``.
 This checks out the needed toolset in the :file:`Doc/tools/` directory and builds the output as HTML.

 Available :command:`make` targets are: